alivety/Executioner-JS/documentation/LANGUAGE DEFFINITIONS.md

 The `ENTRYPOINT` peoperty is used to determine where to start running a piece of code from.

 ### Procedures ###
-Procedures are a languages built in operations.
-They include basic operators such as +, -, *, and / as well as control structures and a language's built in functions.
-They are defined by their syntax and a javascript function with the behavior of their opperation.
-Many basic and common opperations are built into the executioner and are accessed through the `Executioner.procedures` object.
-When defining the syntax of a procedure the executioner first looks for arguments defined by single capital letters such as `A` and procedure arguments such as `PROCEDURE_B`.
-If none of these are found the executioner assumes the syntax os for a single or double sided operator depending on the number of arguments in the defining function.

-### Data Types ###
+Procedures are the meat of defining the syntax of a language and how a language is executed by the executioner.
+They include basic opperations such as +, -, *, and /, as well as built in functions and control structures.
+Procedures are defined to the executioner by their syntax and a function which executes their behavior behind the scenes.
+It is also in these functions that executioner can be wired up with dom elements to do things within your web app.